roverslim/liquid-static-analysis-workshop/exercises/2/README.md

 In this second exercise, we will extend upon the tokenizer built in exercise 1 and we will implement a stateful construct that the liquid tokens we hand it.

+Remember to copy over the solution file you prepared for example 1.

 One technique to build upon incoming tokens is to store them in an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 An AST is just a representation of the langugage constructs in the form of a tree.
 It will help us categorize the correctness the tokenized input.

+For your convenience, each example is listed below but also in the relevant example.liquid and example_output.json files that you can use to ensure your program is working correctly.

 ## Instructions